-Pay attention in maximum-duty-cycle applications which experience extended time periods with light loads or no load.
-When the voltage across the BOOT capacitor falls below the 2.1-V UVLO threshold, the high-side MOSFET turns off, but there may not be enough inductor current to pull the PH pin down to recharge the BOOT capacitor.
-The high-side MOSFET of the regulator stops switching because the voltage across the BOOT capacitor is less than 2.1 V. The output capacitor then decays until the difference in the input voltage and output voltage is greater than 2.1 V, at this point exceeding the BOOT UVLO threshold, and the device starts switching again until the desired output voltage is reached.
-This operating condition persists until the input voltage and/or the load current increases.
-TI recommends adjusting the VIN stop voltage greater than the BOOT UVLO trigger condition at the minimum load of the application, using the adjustable VIN UVLO feature with resistors on the EN pin.
+Pay attention in maximum-duty-cycle applications which experience extended time periods without a load current.
+When the voltage across the BOOT capacitors falls below the 2.1-V threshold in applications that have a difference in the input voltage and output voltage that is less than 3 V, the high-side MOSFET turns off, but there is not enough current in the inductor to pull the PH pin down to recharge the boot capacitor.
+The regulator does not switch because the boot capacitor is less than 2.1 V, and the output capacitor decays until the difference between the input voltage and output voltage is 2.1 V. At this time, the boot undervoltage lockout is exceeded and the device switches until reaching the desired output voltage.

-Figure 26 and Figure 27 show the start and stop voltages for typical 3.3-V and 5-V output applications.
-The voltages are plotted versus load current.
-The start-voltage definition is the input voltage needed to regulate the output within 1%.
-The stop-voltage definition is the input voltage at which the output drops by 5% or stops switching.
+Figure 26 and Figure 27 show the start and stop voltages for 3.3-V and 5-V applications.
+The graphs plot voltages versus the load current.
+The definition of start voltage is the input voltage needed to regulate within 1%.
+The definition of stop voltage is the input voltage at which the output drops by 5% or stops switching.